Pete Rates the Propositions

 Sales Tax Revenue Sharing - Yes

-The twin cities of Snidely and Whiplash have been growing a lot recently, and Wal-Mart has made it known they'd like to plop a new shopping mall somewhere in the area.
-Pretty soon there's a bidding war.
-In the end, Whiplash “wins” by offering a 110% sales tax refund, free sewer and garbage services, a 17-lane freeway to the new mall, and a city-subsidized mansion for the store manager.
+Wal-Mart has made it known they'd like to plop a new shopping mall in one of the twin cities.
+One city "wins" by offering a 110% sales tax refund, free sewer and garbage services, a 17-lane freeway to the new mall, and a city-subsidized mansion for the store manager.

 Prop.
 219